woylie/flop/README.md

 To configure the sortable and filterable fields, derive `Flop.Schema` in your Ecto schema.
 While this step is optional, it is highly recommend, since the parameters you will pass to the Flop functions will come from the user side and should be validated.
-Deriving `Flop.Schema` will ensure that Flop will only apply filtering and sorting parameters on the configured fields.
+Deriving `Flop.Schema` will ensure that Flop only applies filtering and sorting parameters on the configured fields.

 ```elixir
 defmodule MyApp.Pet do